Teen Driver: The Statistics and How to Improve the Odds

-If you do, what have you done to help keep you child safe?
-Did you have the go through a driver education class?
+If you have a teen driver, what have you done to help keep you child safe?
+Did you have them go through a driver education class?
 Did you drive with them a lot while they had a permit?
-Did you talk to them about not texting and driving?
-Do you only allow them to drive certain times or with certain friends?
-Do you buckle up YOUR seat belt?
+Do you talk to them about not texting while driving?
+Do you only allow them to drive certain times or with certain friends or no friends at all?
+And do you buckle up YOUR seat belt?

-More teens are dying from motor vehicle crashes than any other cause of death, about 2,500 each year.
+More teens are dying from motor vehicle crashes than any other cause of death.

-While studies have pointed to several contributing factors such as older, smaller vehicles; texting and distractions from peers one thing is for sure: teens are not buckling up like they should.
-Remember half of those fatalities were not wearing a seat belt.
+What are the most common problems to overcome to have better teen driver statistics?
+Studies have pointed to several contributing factors such as older and smaller vehicles, texting and distractions from peers, underage drinking, and lack of skill and experience.
+But one thing is for sure, teens are not buckling up like they should.
+Remember nearly half of those fatalities were not wearing a seat belt.

 - they forgot or it was not a habit (34 percent)